AjayShukla007/Journey_100dayOfCode/Readme.md

 - Improved backend Core logic for Cs page data

 #### Array:
-- Solved Sort Colors medium level on leetcode with tc of O(log n) and sc of O(1) Beats 86.57% in runtime with JavaScript
+- Solved Triangle Minimum Sum Total medium level on leetcode with tc of O(log n) and sc of O(1) Beats Beats 98.24% in runtime with JavaScript